 You can find these four segments in the Detailed Targeting field under Demographics > Financial > Income.

-This new ad targeting feature allows marketers to direct ads to those in certain income brackets.
-Allowing you to customize your ad creative to target the perceived needs of those in that income range.
+Facebook targeting by income allows marketers to direct ads to those in certain income brackets.
+In other words, you can customize your ad creative to target the perceived needs of those in that income range.

 To illustrate, here is an example from Facebook.
 "For example, a national car manufacturer might be launching a new car model that will make it the most expensive of its category.
 If the average car is bought by the majority of the population, then this indicates to the car manufacturer that they should consider a more tailored audience that is different from the majority of car owners.